Web Analytics Made Easy -

 - The atomic bombings of Hiroshima and Nagasaki demonstrate that the arms race leads to an ever more insane destruction.
 There is no escape from this race for promoters of justice.
 The non-violent fighters for justice succumb to the violent representatives of injustice.

-- The attempt to circumvent conflicts by leading a retreat-oriented life is also open to challenge.
+- The attempt to avoid above dilemmas by leading a retreat-oriented life ends in a new dilemma.
 It is problematic to live a secluded and passive life when one could actively help (see the drowning child analogy).
-This attempt to avoid dilemmas ends in a new dilemma.

-- The biological sense of life creates the fear of death even in cases where death could liberate from extreme suffering.
+- Independent of one’s way of living there is an internal conflict that cannot be avoided: The biological sense of life creates the fear of death even in situations where death could liberate from extreme suffering.

 This world cannot be recommended to a child,